aridhia/fair-api-beta-utilities/README.md

 - Read and download metadata
 - Query and download data (API only, beta)

 The service supports web-based access and API access.
-The full API documentation including the technical format for the catalogue and dictionary data structures (in JSON) is available in TODO/Knowledge Base.
+The full API documentation including the technical format for the catalogue and dictionary data structures (in JSON) will be available in the next release (by end August 2020).
+In the meantime please use the examples provided, or create a dataset manually in the Web interface and download the JSON file for the entry.

 ## Pre-requisites